zacsims/IF_panel_reduction/README.md

 This is the repository that contains all code necessary to replicate the figures and experiments in the paper "PRIME: Panel Reduction and Imputation through Masked imaging modeling for Enhancing Cyclic Immunofluorescence (CyCIF)".

-# Dataset Access and construction
+# Dataset Access and Construction
 ## Data Download
 To access the CRC-TMA dataset, the easiest way is to go through the [Cancer Genomics Cloud](https://cgc-accounts.sbgenomics.com).
 To do so, follow these steps:
 1. Login or create an account